ONLYOFFICE/office-js-api/Cell/ApiWorksheet/Methods/GetFreezePanes.md

 # GetFreezePanes

-Returns a freezePanes for a current worsheet.
+Returns the freeze panes from the current worksheet.

 ## Syntax